 Drop Off/Pick up Expectations上学和放学的接送规则

 Please review the below diagram and read the following options carefully to determine the best plan of action for your family to use during the busy arrival and departure times at Jing Mei.

 If your child will NOT be riding the school bus, please take the time to review the below diagram and read the following information carefully to determine the best plan of action for your family.

-If you would like to park your car and meet your child in the Main Entrance area please park in one of these areas:
+If you would like to park your car and meet your child in assigned pick-up area, please park in one of these areas: